It comes as no surprise that a well planned vegan diet that emphasizes whole foods can have a miraculous affect on your health.

 To obtain Vitamin D through sun exposure, simply expose your bare skin to the sun’s rays for 15-20 minutes.
 Ideally, this would be between the hours of 10am – 2pm, when the sun is at the highest point in the sky.
 Do this for a minimum of three times per week.

-What’s the difference between Vitamin D2 or D3?
+What’s the difference between Vitamin D2 and D3?

 Vitamin D2 comes from plants, while Vitamin D3 comes from animals.
 Studies also point to Vitamin D3 as being superior because it absorbs at a slower rate (therefore staying in your body longer).